sabyasachiry/synthetic_data_blog/OneDrive - EY/Desktop/Py_projects/Synthetic_data/syntheticData.md

 ## Use cases

 ## Insurance Usecase
 **Insurance companies** are compelled to make most out of data they collect from users as a result of digitisation, intense competition and a new set of emerging risks.
-However, their ability to do so is constrained by strictest privacy concerns, regulations, and legacy technology.
-Furthermore, regulatory developments such as [proposal to regulate AI systems](https://digital-strategy.ec.europa.eu/en/library/proposal-regulation-laying-down-harmonised-rules-artificial-intelligence) ,released by European Commission require, require fast adpting from insurance players.
+However, their ability to do so is constrained by strict privacy concerns, regulatory compliance, and legacy technology.
+Furthermore, regulatory developments such as [proposal to regulate AI systems](https://digital-strategy.ec.europa.eu/en/library/proposal-regulation-laying-down-harmonised-rules-artificial-intelligence) ,released by European Commission require fast adoptation from insurance players.
 Synthetic data can help insurers address some of their data processing challenges.

-_"Most tabular customer data in the insurance field can be synthesized, including claim data, sales and churn data, as well as market and survey data.
-It’s an opportunity to identify, develop, and test new products that answer customers’ needs from data that complies with the strictest privacy and legal frameworks"_

-* Product Development: While complying with the strictest privacy framework, organisations can use synthetic data to identify, develop and test new products
+* **Product Development**: While complying with the strictest privacy framework, organisations can use synthetic data to identify, develop and test new products at speed.
-* Sales: With synthetic data it is possible to share real-time information across organisation or jurisdiction with secure exchange aiding to improvement in customer journey and so boosting customer conversion rate.
+* **Sales**: By enabling secure exchange of real-time information across organisation can improvement customer journey and therefore boosting customer conversion rate.
+* **Underwriting**: Synthetic data can provide statistican insights to model risks with precision boosting accuracy in underwriting process.
+* **Contract management**: Utility of data increases when a model is scaled up to analyse large volume of data.
+With cloud technology this can be achieved easily while complying with data governance.
-*
+* **Claim management**: